laravel/docs/routing.md

 #### Defining Global Patterns

-If you would like a route parameter to always be constrained by a given regular expression, you may use the `pattern` method:
+If you would like a route parameter to always be constrained by a given regular expression, you may use the `pattern` method.
+It is recommended that you define these patterns in the `before` method of your `RouteServiceProvider`:

+	public function before()
+	{
 		Route::pattern('id', '[0-9]+');
+	}

+Once the pattern has been defined, it will be applied to all routes using that parameter:

 	Route::get('user/{id}', function($id)
 	{